 In 2008 Galp Energia's refineries upgrade projects were classified as PIN+ (National Interest Project with strategic importance).
 In 2008, the evaluation process of the environmental impact of the upgrade projects was completed.
 In parallel, environmental licences with access request to the national reserve for new facilities of greenhouse effect gas emission licences and industrial licensing were reviewed.

 Studies related to the environmental and safety risks inherent to the refineries' activity were performed.

-The studies revealed that, for any considered scenario, risks for people are acceptable, there is no intolerable risk and consequences for the environment are moderate or light.
+The studies revealed that for any considered scenario, risks for people are acceptable,being no intolerable risk scenario and consequences for the environment are moderate or light.